top of page

 Dragon of Wantley

-Here is a much more documented dragon story with a literal arse-kicking knight.
+Here is a wonderful dragon story with a literal arse-kicking knight.
 It features your classic dragon, roaming around being a general pain the butt, however this one was particularly large and was not a fussy eater; apart from a dragon's regular diet of villagers and livestock, this one also enjoyed a munch on trees and buildings too.
 After a while, a local knight by the name of Moore decided enough was enough, you can't just go around chewing on people's drain pipes and gable ends.
 He acquired a special suit of armour from Sheffield that was covered in spikes.

 Note: spiked armour is a common feature in Yorkshire dragon stories, though usually it plays more of a role in the dragon's demise than it does in this tale.